THE

 The Path to Conscious Wellbeing

-Even though the neurodivergent brain contains structural differences to this equilibrium, equilibrium and stability is still possible.
-Just as physical fitness depends on training different muscle groups, quality of life depends on training these four neural rhythms.
+Even though the neurodivergent brain formed along its own trajectory, sustained homeostasis is still possible.
+Just as physical fitness depends on training different muscle groups, quality of life depends on tending these four Functions.

 By using these tools, you confirm that you’re using this tool for personal reflection and collaboration with your clinician or support network.